 Buying used

 The most financially sound option is generally to buy instead of lease.
-You will own the car at the end of your contract, which gives you the option to either sell it or drive it until the end.
+You will own the car at the end of your loan, which gives you the option to either sell it or drive it until the end.
 It opens you up to depreciation and the potential of being upside down on your loan.
 But for many, it’s the easiest way to get an affordable ride.

-Of course, if you fall in love with your leased car, you will likely have the option to buy it at the end of the lease term.
+But if you fall in love with your leased car, you will likely have the option to buy it at the end of the lease term.
 So, leasing used could be a good way to get in a few cheap monthly payments before committing to a car.

 Lease swaps

-Lease-trading sites like LeaseTrader can help you find good deals from people looking to end their lease contract early.
+Lease-trading sites like LeaseTrader can help you find good deals from people looking to end their lease contracts early.
 The cars you find may not necessarily be considered “used” by dealer standards, but they will have seen some action from another owner.

 Next steps